abbashosseini/Vinci/README.md

 * no need for RESTful Request to read everyTime (caching not solution for me Sorry)
 * **Important** handle user activity when is not Connected or user in (**OfflineMod**) when he connected you can notice what he change and you wanna allow or not.....

-i'm adding in future this but just wanna say what is **IDEA** Vinci Have.
+i'm adding these futurs SOON but for now just wanna say what is **IDEA** Vinci Have.